Initial Evaluation for Adolescents (Teenagers)

 Dr. Adair evaluates teenagers and encourages them to play a more active role in their care.
-She is is mindful that most teens are developmentally striving for independence and a personal identity apart from family.
+She is is mindful that most teens are developmentally striving for independence and a personal identity apart from their family.

-The initial visit is also an opportunity for both you and your teen to ask questions.
+The initial evaluation is also an opportunity for both you and your teen to ask questions.

 Parents seeking care for their teen often have questions such as:

 - What type of treatment does my teenager need?

 - How will I get my teenager to agree to treatment if he or she doesn’t want to?

 - Are there alternatives to medication?

 - How long will my teen have to take medication?

 These questions, along with any other questions or concerns that you or your teen may have, will be addressed during the initial visit.

 In order to thoroughly assess your teen, Dr. Adair will obtain information on biological, psychological, cultural and social factors that may be contributing to any current symptoms.
 This may require our office to request and review records from several sources.
 This additional information will assist her in the assessment process.
 Our office will discuss with you what is needed from you prior to your teen’s initial visit.